 And for determining the firm value, discounted FCFF amounts for all viewed years are summed.
 The calculation of discounted FCFF works in a way that for each year t, FCFF will be divided by (1+WACC)^t (see the following example).
 In case firm’s activities will not be terminated in the future and we consider the business infinite, then discounted cash flows are normally calculated for up to five first years, but for the remaining period terminal value (also called as residual value) is calculated based on the assumption of some average cash flow (with certain annual growth) for all forthcoming years.
 For long-established businesses with fixed market share the approach where annual cash flows are not different could be applied at once, whereas in case of companies which have rapid growth (e.g. startups) it is highly likely that cash flows are uneven for first activity years.

 In this video, Jason Greene discusses the Discounted Cash Flow Model as an approach to estimating the intrinsic value of a company's stock.
 He reviews the theoretical motivation behind the model and the model's required inputs, assumptions, and forecasts.

 A simple example of FCFF calculation would be the following.
 Suppose we have a company where there are no changes in working capital, no investments, tax rate equals zero and the only important variable is operating cash flow $100,000 per year and discount rate (WACC) is 10%.
 In such simplified case the business value would be calculated with the formula:

-Previous discussion argues that discount rate has high impact on valuation result and the application of substantially different discount rates can lead to several fold differences in business valuation.
-Also, risk and discount are directly related by the simple fact that as business-related risk increases, the required discount rate (i.e. required rate of return) increases accordingly.
-Other things equal, riskier businesses such as start-ups tend to yield with lower valuation.
+The previous discussion argues that discount rate has a high impact on valuation result and the application of substantially different discount rates can lead to several-fold differences in business valuation.
+Also, risk and discount are directly related to the simple fact that as business-related risk increases, the required discount rate (i.e. the required rate of return) increases accordingly.
+Other things equal, riskier businesses such as start-ups tend to yield with a lower valuation.